1bintangnaufal/upgrade/README.md

 [Disclaimer]: They might or might NOT come back in future updates.

-### Dark Mode
+### Switchable Dark Mode, Background Pattern, Personalized Palettes
-This project used to have a dark mode and it's toggle but I scrapped it temporarily because of Bootstrap complications.
-I'm gonna need time with that because I have to catch up with the mandatory task first.
-Here's the last updated project link that still has dark mode (Pure CSS) https://day-9-task.netlify.app/
+This project used to have these features but I scrapped it temporarily because of Bootstrap complications.
+I'm gonna need time with that because I had to catch up with the mandatory task first.
+Here's the last updated project link that still has these features (Pure CSS) https://day-9-task.netlify.app/

-### Background Pattern
-Same reason and link as before.

-### My Own Custom Color Palette
-Same reason and link as before.

 ### Testimonials Page with HOF, OOP, AJAX (Javascript)
 No longer necessary for the on going tasks, same link as before.